ARGININE ALPHA-KETOGLUTARATE (AAKG)

 Arginine ia a precursor of nitric oxide and polyamines, respectively -metabolites which participate in a number of metabolic functions.
 AKG supplements have been shown to promote growth hormone and insulin secretion with anabolic effects in postoperative patients.
 Their intermediary metabolites (glutamine & proline) may also have beneficial effects in promoting recovery from trauma.
 In animal studies, AKG supplementation increases levels of arginine and glutamine in skeletal muscles and stimulates immune system function compared to animals not receiving AKG.
 The immunomodulatory properties found with AKG suggest that it may enhance host-defense mechanisms, particularly during injury and acute stress

-AAKG supplements (15 grams per day for 5 months) have been shown to improve growth rates in small children.
+AAKG supplements have been shown to improve growth rates in small children.
 The AAKG supplements resulted in elevated concentrations of anabolic (growth) hormones and amino acid metabolites, including insulin-like growth factor 1 (IGF1), glutamine and glutamate.
 In another study of healthy men, AAKG given at 10 grams per day resulted in a 20-30% elevation in insulin (another anabolic hormone), which were not observed with supplementation of either Arginine or alpha-ketoglutarate alone.